Illedan/BOTG-Refree/README.md

 - Pull does not allways pull.

 Fixed:
-- Wire does now stuns correctly.
+- Wire does now stuns correctly. (is updated during thursday)
 - Can move / bash tower
 - Mana used in Burning ground and AOE heal now uses mana at time of usage.
 - Inputs with stunned allied